 Iraq’s Nineveh buries its dead as families seek answers after wedding fire

-Most of the wedding guests in the al-Hamdaniyah reception hall belong to Nineveh’s Christian minority, but the tragedy shook the whole community.
+Most of the wedding guests in the Hamdaniya reception hall belong to Nineveh’s Christian minority, but the tragedy shook the whole community.

 Funerals have been taking place for the victims of a fire that killed more than 100 people at a wedding reception in Iraq’s northern province of Nineveh.

-Hundreds of people gathered on Thursday at the Syriac Catholic Church of the Immaculate Conception in Nineveh’s al-Hamdaniyah district to bid farewell to some of the victims of the fire on Tuesday night.
+Hundreds of people gathered on Thursday at the Syriac Catholic Church of the Immaculate Conception in Nineveh’s Hamdaniya district to bid farewell to those killed on Tuesday night.

 Keep readinglist of 3 items